atlas-brown/slowpoke/INSTRUCTIONS.md

  [social](https://github.com/delimitrou/DeathStarBench/tree/master/socialNetwork),
  [movie](https://github.com/delimitrou/DeathStarBench/tree/master/mediaMicroservices)), and [108 synthetic configuration files](evaluation/synthetic/) used with an ([emulator](app/cmd/synthetic/service)) that dynamically changes behavior based on configuration files.

-* Exercisability: Instructions below access an AWS cluster via a gateaway (to allow multiple reviewers to log in at the same time without interferring with each other).
+* Exercisability: Instructions below access an AWS cluster via a gateway (to allow multiple reviewers to log in at the same time without interfering with each other).

 **Exercisability**: To run Slowpoke, we prepared distributed clusters on AWS.
 To `ssh` into AWS, replace `<UID>` and  `<PWD>` with the username and password shared over HotCRP.
 * First `ssh <UID>@3.133.138.10` and use `<PWD>` when prompted for a password.